kingwingfly/fav/README.md

 Commands:
-  init     Initialize the folder for backup login    Login your account fetch    Fetch from remote status   Show status of local, default to show video status track    Track a remote source untrack  Untrack a remote source pull     Pull remote data push     Push local data ignore   Ignore help     Print this message or the help of the given subcommand(s)
+  init     Initialize the folder for backup auth     Login your account fetch    Fetch from remote status   Show status of local, default to show video status track    Track a remote source untrack  Untrack a remote source pull     Pull remote data push     Push local data like     Like a video help     Print this message or the help of the given subcommand(s)

 Options: